rasoro/go-drink-water/README.md

 # go-drink-water
-An CLI application to remind me to hydrate during the workday
+A CLI application to remind me to hydrate during the workday

 ## Installation
 ```bash